 The man became famous due to his ability to do nothing: now he makes money on it

-After graduating from college and alternating one dull job after another, Shoji Morimoto, in 2018 an unemployed, self-proclaimed bum, opened a Twitter account under the pseudonym “Do Nothing Rent-a-Man” and began offering the world his fellowship - but without a drop of sweat, reports CBS.
+After graduating from college and working one boring job after another, Shoji Morimoto, an unemployed, self-proclaimed slacker, opened a Twitter account in 2018 under the handle "Do Nothing Rent-a-Man" and began offering his communication to the world. - but without a drop of sweat, reports CBS.

 Photo: Shutterstock